WASHNote/jmpwashdata/README.md

 # Changes

+-   v.0.1.3 November 2021 Addition of extraction of regional and world school and healthcare facility datasets.
 -   v.0.1.2 October 2021 Update of data files to include the new world and region files and changes in other files and to add more error handling.
 Includes now the data summary sheets found in the